tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-update-table-based-on-a.md

 ID: 1849
 excerpt: |
   This may seem like a simple and basic task but it is a common question asked, “How do I update a column based on a query that has joins in it?”
-  Let’s say you have a query such as the one below from AdventureWorks2012.
+  Let's say you have a query such as the one below from AdventureWorks2012.
   SELECT per.LastName
   	,emp.JobTit&hellip;
 url: /index.php/datamgmt/dbprogramming/update-table-based-on-a/